 Carbon Film Resistors

-Carbon film resistors, often simply called "carbon resistors," use a baked carbon-based film as the resistive element.
-They are low-cost and available in a wide range of resistance values.
-However, their temperature coefficient is not very stable, making them unsuitable for applications requiring high precision.
-Due to their excellent balance of cost and performance, carbon film resistors have become a mainstream choice for general-purpose applications.
+Carbon film resistors utilize a carbon-based film deposited on a ceramic carrier as the resistive element.
+While they are cost-effective and available in a wide range of resistance values, their temperature coefficient is generally higher than that of metal film types, making them less suitable for high-precision applications.
+Due to their balance of cost and performance, they are widely used in general-purpose circuits.

 Solid Resistors (Composition Resistors)